lex00-zz/nublar/python/flask/README_qemu.md

 [Packer](https://www.packer.io/downloads.html) is going to:

--   provision a new droplet
+-   create a new QEMU image
--   install the Flask app
+-   provision it with Ansible, installing the Flask app
--   save a snapshot.
+-   save the new QEMU image

 [The Packer Ansible Local provisioner](https://www.packer.io/docs/provisioners/ansible-local.html) is configured to run the  [flask-uwsgi-nginx](https://galaxy.ansible.com/lex00/flask-uwsgi-nginx/) role.